nitmws/newsmlg2-specdata/README.md

 This repository provides tools for generating data reflecting the IPTC NewsML-G2 specifications.
 Such data can be used as reference easier to process than XML schemas for scripts or software processing NewsML-G2 data.

 This repository provides multiple make_* Python scripts, each one creates specific data.
 Each script has a .md file with the same file name as the script explaining the features of this script.
+More scripts may be added over time.

 The /xmlschema folder may hold NewsML-G2 schema files, the /output folder is the target for data files created by any script.